 What I expected to be the big scene was Betty’s 90th birthday bash.
 It was ok, but not as much history as I’d hoped for.
 The introduction of the other elderly barmaid drinking milk stout was a nice reference back to the days of Ena Sharples and her friends.
 I doubt if anyone has drank milk stout since then.
 But I’m not sure if it’s going anywhere, other than just a little interlude of battling pensioners.

 I was astounded to learn that Betty Driver, who plays Betty, actually turned 90 just a couple months after her character did.
-I had thought the show’s attention to historical fiction accuracy had put them in a bit of a bind – now, forty years after the introduction of a character as being a certain age, having to have her be a barmaid of 90.
-I thought the actress was perhaps 80 and even that seemed like a stretch.
+I had thought the show’s attention to historical fiction accuracy had put them in a bit of a bind.
+Now, forty years after introducing a character as being a certain age, she’d have to be a barmaid of 90.
+So I thought the actress was perhaps 80, and even that seemed like a stretch.
 But, according to Wikipedia and Coronation Street sites, Betty Driver was born in 1920 and has been performing since she was a child.
 What an amazing woman.

 So with history being celebrated through Betty, the big crescendo of Peter and his sobriety crashing down, literally, and the pleasure and trepidation in seeing Ciaran again, it surprised me that a little scene with Joe touched me the most.
 Joe comes to Tina’s flat to tell her that he and Gail are going away for a few days.
 His goodbye is very emotional, more so than Tina expects from her dad for his just going on a short vacation.
 He tells her how much she means to him and says goodbye.
 It sounded like a real goodbye, not a “see you soon”.